-Also consider internal links.
+Also, consider internal links.
 Google appreciates internal linking and they actually help improve user experience, improve navigation on your website.
 Linking to other websites should also be an option you should consider.
-We recommend that you link to high quality websites because when you link to low quality content, your website appears to be promoting low quality content and Google does not encourage that.
-Learn more in this post on: How to Avoid The Most Common Internal Link Building Mistakes
+We recommend that you link to high-quality websites because when you link to low-quality content, your website appears to be promoting low-quality content and Google does not encourage that.

 Focus on Quality Content: It is more important to focus on quality than quantity.
-While we must admit that Google love content, your content building strategy should not loo manipulative and create the impression that you are building content only for ranking purposes.
+While we must admit that Google loves content, your content-building strategy should not loo manipulative and create the impression that you are building content only for ranking purposes.

-Share Your Content: Using the social media and email list to distribute your content can be a great idea.
+Share Your Content: Using social media and email lists to distribute your content can be a great idea.
 You need to get your content to your target audience and sharing them is the first great way to get that done.
-Building a mailing list, a newsletter and your social media network can help you grow your business.
+Building a mailing list, a newsletter, and your social media network can help you grow your business.